emilyqi01/American_homeschool/README.md

 We utilize two primary datasets: `home_school_district.csv` and `home_school_state.csv`, sourced from the Washington Post's repository on home schooling.

 - `home_school_state.csv` provides six years of home-school enrollment data across 33 states.
 - `home_school_district.csv` contains records from 6,661 districts, with each state comprising a unique set of districts.
+All districts' information include six years' population of home-schooling, district unique id and district name.

 ### Data Cleaning

 - Removed all instances of `NA` values from both datasets.
 - Excluded districts with zero enrollments from `home_school_district.csv`.
+- Excluded districts with missing values which means when we group by district id, exclude districts that do not have 6 data information.

 ### Data Integration